girishjjain/DevResx/bash.md

 * Use ps command to see list of all running processes under a terminal

 ##### killall
-* You can kill a process by name, instead of process ID (PID), by using `killall` command.
+* You can kill a process by name by using `killall` command.
 For e.g. `killall ZoomOpener`